coscoaj1/nasa-api-project/README.md

 ## Features

-* Carousel style image gallery that displays the Image of the day along with the date and description.
+* Carousel style image gallery that displays the image or video of the day along with the date and description.
 * Forward/back buttons to load the images/videos of previous days.
 * Mobile Responsive.
 * Option to toggle between dark and light mode.